Strategies for Sustainable Product Design and Waste Reduction

 Verify circular economy waste management practices from end to end with lifecycle analysis

-Reducing waste is good but by how much?
+Reducing the amount of waste is good but by how much?
 And how much more energy is required to keep that waste in circulation?
 The real challenge lies in transforming waste into raw materials for other products and processes.

 By consistently performing lifecycle analysis, companies measure a product's environmental impact in every step of its lifecycle — from raw material extraction through materials processing, manufacture, distribution, use, repair and maintenance, and disposal or recycling.
 Lifecycle assessment (LCA), combined with virtual twin technology, places your sustainability targets at the heart of operational optimization by assessing the environmental impact at every stage of the product life cycle.